LexBorisoff/web-cli/README.md

 > Here, "chrome" is the value of `open`, while "nodejs docs" are used to build a search query string.

-- **_is a flag_**, then the value becomes part of the search query string and nothing is attached to the flag itself:
+- **_is a flag_**, then the value becomes part of the search query string and nothing is assigned to the flag itself:

 ```
 $ web --private typescript docs
 ```

 > The value "typescript" is used for the search query string along with "docs".

+> **_Note:_**
+> Technically, you _can_ assign values to flags.
+These values are `true` and `false` because, internally, flags are `boolean`s.
+Using a flag in the command automatically sets its value to `true`.
+Therefore, make sure to not accidentally place one of them after a flag option if you do not intend to set its value.

 &nbsp;
 **_Combining Short Aliases_**